 Translated by Mike Mitchell

-A master of German non-fiction and literature, Erich Hackl humanizes tragedies of epic proportions in three stirring and poignant stories of individuals affected by mid-century fascism.
+A master of German non-fiction and literature, and recognized advocate of human rights, Erich Hackl humanizes tragedies of epic proportions in three stirring and poignant stories of individuals affected by mid-century fascism.

 The clash of fascism and communism on two continents over half a century, as traced through a few family photographs. … Hackl is like an investigating detective pursuing a case where all the principals are long dead and the few who remain may be reluctant to talk. … These powerful inquiries spurred by photos are history made flesh, the untold lives of the mostly forgotten.

 – Kirkus Reviews

 Hackl’s use of emotional triggers related to injustice and redemption are both subtle and commanding.
 In the same way that we relate to injustice of the oppressed, this author delivers stunning situations in which innocent families and characters are destroyed by an unjust rule of law.
 Yet the ultimate value of a book like this lies in the author’s delivery of life between the lines, beyond the vagaries of a reader’s sentient ability to comprehend.
 Here, Hackl elicits his best and most enduring success.

 – Charles S. Weinblatt, New York Journal of Books

 Highly recommended … a haunting book.

 – Samuel Moser, Neue Zürcher Zeitung

 Hackl’s narrative is masterful and compelling.